ChifiSource/Gattino.jl/README.md

 ` `group!` is the mutating group -- this will add anything drawn to the group to the `Context`.
 - `group` is non-mutating group -- anything we draw will not be drawn onto the window.

+The methods are

+- `group(f::Function, c::AbstractContext, w::Int64, h::Int64, margin::Pair{Int64, Int64})`
+- `group!(f::Function, c::AbstractContext, name::String, w::Int64, h::Int64, margin::Pair{Int64, Int64})

+These dispatches are for the most part the same as the `context` method.
+The `width`, `height`, and `margin` will all default to those of the provided `AbstractContext`.
+Additionally, `group!` will take the name of the layer as the second positional argument.
 These two forms of group are used in tandem to organize the layers of our `Context`. `group` is used to define new `AbstractContext` dimensions without adding a layer, whereas `group!` will add a new layer in those dimensions.
 For example.
 ```julia
 mycon = context(500, 500) do con::Context